ta275/PComm/README.md

 Features:
 * Written in C so it's super-fast

-* Careful object-oriented design done in C, hence easy to use, extensible, and easily modifiable: "WHAT!!
+* Careful object-oriented design done in C, hence easy to use, extensible, and easily modifiable.

+* "WHAT!!
 But C is not an object-oriented programming language!" - Have a look at this {http://faculty.washington.edu/gmobus/Academics/TCES202/Moodle/OO-ProgrammingInC.html} webpage from WashU.

 * Supports master->slave configuration between a Raspberry Pi 3B+ and AVR microcontrollers.